Top Career Options in Political Science: Job Roles After BA in Political Science

 Popular upGrad Programs

-Want to upskill managerial skills with the latest industry-relevant knowledge?
-Explore our top courses designed around the skills most sought after by recruiters in 2026:
+Want to upskill your managerial and analytical skills with the latest industry-relevant knowledge?
+Explore our top courses designed around the skills most sought after by recruiters in 2026, helping you secure the best job opportunities for political science and expand your pol science job opportunities across government, research, journalism, and corporate sectors.

-Here’s a glimpse into the top career options in political science with their annual salary range and the sector of these roles:
+Here’s a glimpse into the top career options after Political Science Honours, along with their annual salary range and the sector these roles belong to:

 | Career Options in Political Science | Annual Salary Range |